ahmed1707hamed-tech/intelligent-traffic-devops/README.md

 The system simulates traffic data processing and provides real-time visualization through a traffic monitoring dashboard.
 The backend service was developed using FastAPI, while the frontend dashboard was built using HTML, CSS, and JavaScript.

-Several DevOps practices were applied including containerization with Docker, automated CI/CD pipelines with Jenkins, and orchestration with Kubernetes.
+Throughout the project, several DevOps practices were applied including containerization using Docker, automated CI/CD pipelines with Jenkins, and orchestration with Kubernetes.

-Infrastructure provisioning was automated using Terraform, while server configuration was handled using Ansible.
+Infrastructure provisioning was automated using Terraform, while server configuration was managed using Ansible.

 Monitoring and observability were implemented using Prometheus and Grafana to track system performance and service health.